Macrometacorp/docs/docs/account-management/plans/index.md

 title: Plans
 ---

-This section explains the differences between each Macrometa plan, and how to view and change your own plan.
+This section explains the differences between each Macrometa plan and how to upgrade your plan.

 For more information about limits, refer to [Tenant Quotas and Limits](../../references/quotas.md)